Elixonus/doppler/README.md

 Does not implement the effects of wave interference.

-Observer can only detect one frequency and amplitude at a timeo
+Observer can only detect one frequency and amplitude at a time